meenamurali2m/Capstone_Project/README.md

 3. Visualizations to Explore Further

 ****************************************************************************************************************************************************************************
-**NOTE: Once we try the other models the below sections will be finalized**
+**NOTE: Once we try the other models and evaluate them, the below sections will be finalized**
 ****************************************************************************************************************************************************************************
 ### 4.5 Model Evaluation
 Performance will be evaluated using metrics such as Accuracy, Precision, Recall, F1-Score, and ROC-AUC.